Lightning-Universe/lightning-flash/README.md

 - Finetuning
 - Task-based training

-It is built for data scientists, machine learning practicioners, and applied researchers.
+It is built for data scientists, machine learning practitioners, and applied researchers.

 ### Predictions